Our blacksmithing classes at Three Creeks Farm included introductory sessions for complete beginners who have never picked up a hammer.

 Our Intermediate Blacksmithing class extends the skills you learn in Beginning Blacksmithing, with this class focusing on splitting and shaping techniques.
 Students will forge a fire poker and a heart hook.

-Students will advance their skill by learning decorative techniques such as leaves and rams’ heads and use these skills to create functional items such as candle holders.
+Students will advance their skill by learning new decorative techniques and use these skills to create functional items such as candle holders.

 Students must be comfortable with twisting, curling, splitting and shaping.

-We also conduct blacksmithing demonstrations as part of our farm tours and frequently travel to do period blacksmithing and spinning demonstrations throughout Tennessee.
+We also conduct blacksmithing demonstrations and frequently travel to do period blacksmithing and spinning demonstrations throughout Tennessee.

 We sell Steve’s hand-forged work in our shop including colonial period ironwork and other decorative and functional items.